travisdoor/bl/doc/readme.md

     }

 ### Using
 Using can be used in global scope or local scope to symplify path to symbols inside other modules.
+Only public modules are exposed via using.

 	/* EXAMPLE: Using */